jurdanetacom/CHICONS/README.md

 Jose Miguel Urdaneta - ch3.us

 Submit bugs/icon requests:
-Do it here ot tweet me at @ch3jose
+Do it here ot tweet me at @lavidafreelance

 ==DEPRECATED==
 I invite you to use font icons instead of SVG :)